The MIND diet is designed to reduce the risk of dementia and loss of brain function as you age.

 Beta-amyloid proteins are protein fragments found naturally in the body.

-Human observational studies have found that consuming these fats was associated with a doubled risk of Alzheimer’s disease (29).
+Human observational studies have found that consuming these fats is associated with a doubled risk of Alzheimer’s disease (

-Summary: Researchers believe that the foods of the MIND diet contain nutrients that may help prevent beta-amyloid plaque formation, a potential cause of Alzheimer’s disease.
+Researchers believe that the foods included in the MIND diet contain nutrients that may help prevent beta-amyloid plaque formation, a potential cause of Alzheimer’s disease.

-However, note that both these studies were observational, meaning they can’t prove cause and effect.
-They can only detect associations.
+However, both of these studies were observational, which means they cannot indicate cause and effect — they can only detect associations.

 Making meals for the MIND diet doesn’t have to be complicated.